aspect-build/aspect-workflows-template/README.md

 % aspect init
 ```

-Note, it's also possible to run this outside of `aspect init`:
+Note, it's also possible to run this outside of `aspect init` using [scaffold](https://hay-kot.github.io/scaffold/) like so:

 ```shell
 % brew install scaffold